 Children’s Water Festival

-The goal of The Children’s Water Festival is to allow students to dive deeper into water related issues that face the South Platte River Basin, where our food comes from and how to be better stewards of our natural resources.
+The goal of The Children’s Water Festival is to allow students to dive deeper into water-related issues facing the South Platte River Basin, where our food comes from, and to learn how to be better stewards of our natural resources.

 2025 – 2026 Children’s Water Festival Dates